unibas-gravis/scalismo-microsite/website/docs/tutorials/tutorial2.md

 ---
-id: tutorial2
+-id: tutorial2
-title: Rigid Alignment
+-title: Rigid Alignment
 ---

 In this tutorial we show how rigid alignment of shapes can be performed in Scalismo.